 You are backing up a server machine containing files belonging to different users.
 You create multiple profiles each using a different user account to backup files.
 This allow the actual users to use the web interface to download their files without seeing someone else data.

 When you first install Syncrify client on a machine, it creates a profile using the machine's host name.
 This is called the default profile.
 Following rules apply for the default profile:

-- Syncrify client won't let the user to delete the default profile.
-This is done to prevent users from mistakenly removing the default profile, which gets created again automatically by Syncrify.
+Syncrify client won't let the user delete the default profile.
+This is done to prevent users from mistakenly removing the default profile, which is created again automatically by Syncrify.
 If you are an expert user and have other profiles on the machine, use the following method to remove the default profile: